 We are regulars of Les Pates Vivantes (46, rue du Faubourg Montmartre near Grevin Museum, 3 rue de Turbigo near Les Halles) specialized in Chinese noodles and Mian Fan (124, boulevard du Montparnasse, 20 rue Mogador near Department stores, 15 Bvd Montmartre near Grevin Museum, 40, rue Saint-Georges) serving tasty Asian fusion food.

 The Champs-Elysees are not the ideal district for affordable restaurants.
 Moreover, the value for money is usually low.
 It is therefore worth mentioning that a few restaurants strive to provide good food for affordable prices.
 L'Alsace is probably the best choice.
 Like all brasseries in town, l'Alsace serves sauerkraut, seafood, beer and Alsace wines.
 The restaurant is open 24/7 seven days a week.
-The menu with two or three courses is quite affordable and the quality is excellent.
-There is also plenty of choice à la carte, but it will cost extra money.
+The two course menu at 19.90 euros is served for lunch and dinner and the quality is excellent.
+There is also plenty of choice à la carte, but it will naturally cost extra money.